stefanleh/gradle-eclipse-compiler-plugin/README.md

 # Eclipse Compiler for Java (ecj) for Gradle

+>This is a fork of the original project from TwoStone/gradle-eclipse-compiler-plugin as there seems to be no reaction to issues any more in this project.

 ## Description
 The plugin provides a new [JavaToolChain](https://docs.gradle.org/current/javadoc/org/gradle/jvm/toolchain/JavaToolChain.html) for using the [Eclipse Compiler for Java (ecj)](https://help.eclipse.org/neon/topic/org.eclipse.jdt.doc.user/tasks/task-using_batch_compiler.htm?cp=1_3_8_0) for compiling java sources.
 When applying the plugin to your project, all [JavaCompile](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/compile/JavaCompile.html) tasks will get configured to use the EclipseCompilerToolChain.